aswinmurali-io/word-jam/README.md

 ### Desktop

+> Delete the .kivy folder to do proper preview.
+Otherwise your previous configuration for other projects might affect this games

 To preview the project in desktop.
 Use the `poetry run` command to execute the project.
 Make sure you have followed the installation section first.